omnideconv/spacedeconv/README.md

 ## :technologist: Usage

-The main workflow consists of:
+The main workflow consists of the following steps:

-1. Reference signature computation using annotated single-cell data
-2. Deconvolution
-3. Visualization

-### 1. Load example datasets
+### 1. Load datasets

 To explore the package, start by loading some of the built-in example datasets.